cchaglund/visreg-test/README.md

 # <suite name> is the directory name of the suite to run
 -s, --suite <suite name>

-# <endpoint title> is the title, but where any spaces must be replaced by dashes, e.g. "Getting Started" becomes "Getting-Started" (or "getting-started" as it's case insensitive)
+# <endpoint titles> is string of titles but where any spaces must be replaced by dashes, e.g. "Getting Started" becomes "Getting-Started" (or "getting-started" as it's case insensitive).
+To test multiple endpoints, separate them with a "+", e.g. "Home+Getting-Started"
--e, --endpoint-title <endpoint title>
+-e, --endpoint-titles <endpoint titles>

-# <viewport> is a string, e.g. "iphone-6" or "1920,1080"
+# <viewports> is a string of viewports, e.g. "iphone-6" or "1920,1080".
+To test multiple viewports, separate them with a "+", e.g. "iphone-6+1920,1080"
--v, --viewport <viewport>
+-v, --viewports <viewports>

 # scaffolds a test suite for you to get started with
 -sc, --scaffold